What Is a Hybrid Heat Pump Water Heater?

 How Much Can I Save?

 On average a family of four can save around $3,500 over the lifetime of the unit.
 Don't wait for your old water heater to break!
-Replace it now with an energy-efficient hybrid heat pump water heater and take advantage of SMECO’s $500 rebate.
+Replace it now with an energy-efficient hybrid heat pump water heater and take advantage of SMECO’s instant rebates.

 Work with one of our participating contractors.
 They have attended training on how to properly install hybrid heat pump water heaters to ensure that they operate as efficiently as possible.